Anti-Kickback Statute & Stark Law in Healthcare

 Many different laws govern medical kickbacks.
 However, the ones that are likely to play a role in most cases are the Anti-Kickback Statute and Stark Law.

-The Stark Law—also known as the Physician self-referral law—prohibits physicians from referring patients to healthcare services if the physician (or someone close to them) has any kind of financial relationship to the service.
+The Stark Law, also known as the physician self-referral law, prohibits physicians from referring patients to healthcare services if the physician (or someone close to them) has any kind of financial relationship to the service.
+Unlike the Anti-Kickback Statute, Stark is a civil, strict-liability law, so a provider can violate it without any intent to break the law.

 False Claims Act lawsuits may be brought against physicians and health care providers who violate either of these laws.